yogthos/mastodon-bot/README.md

             :append-screen-name? false
             ;; optional signature for posts
             :signature "#newsbot"
+            ;; optionally try to resolve URLs in posts to skip URL shorteners ;; requires cURL to be installed and defaults to false :resolve-urls? true
             ;; optional content filter regexes
             ;; any posts matching the regexes will be filtered out :content-filters [".*bannedsite.*"]}}